The Cult-Classic Revlon Dryer Brush Makes My Hair Look Like I Got a Professional Blowout

 Until recently, that is.
 A few weeks ago, I read an article raving about the Revlon One-Step Hair Dryer & Volumizer, a product touted as being a brush, hair dryer, and straightener all in one.
 According to the reviews, its unique design (the brush’s bristles are meant to detangle and smooth hair while improving volume) and power capacity (its 1100-watt generator is supposed to cause uber-fast-drying while not over-heating your hair) combine to create a blowout that’s shockingly quick and salon-quality good.
 And while the similar Dyson Airwrap costs $550, the price of the Revlon dryer is nearly 10 (!) times less.

-Curious but skeptical considering my less-than-ideal history with blow drying, I bought the Revlon for just $35.99, the cheapest option (the prices vary by color).
+Curious but skeptical considering my less-than-ideal history with blow drying, I bought the Revlon for less than $30, the cheapest option (the prices vary by color).
 Two days later, it arrived—and reader, my life was changed.

 Here’s what went down.
 After showering and briefly toweling off my hair, per the instructions, I plugged in the dryer and clicked “high,” the setting intended for thick hair.
 Once I got over the shock of the sound (it’s loud, y’all, like “accidentally terrify your boyfriend and dog into thinking the bathroom just exploded” loud), I began, placing the dryer under a wet section of hair and brushing it through.
 Three quick swipes later?
 The section was totally dry, straight, and—bonus!—curled slightly inwards at the bottom, just how I like it.
 I repeated the process until my whole head was blow-dried to perfection, which took approximately seven minutes and required no effort whatsoever other than placing the dryer by my roots and brushing.
 My hand didn’t even begin to get tired.